 The simple answer is: whatever you want!
 The DM's Mark adventures are a chance for you, the DM, to let your creativity shine.

-This might mean creating an adventure or a group of adventures totally from scratch giving your home group an exciting sub-plot within the Mark of Heroes campaign where they can affect the outcome in ways not possible before in campaign-style play.
+This might mean creating an adventure or a group of adventures totally from scratch giving your home group an exciting sub-plot within the specific campaign where they can affect the outcome in ways not possible before in campaign-style play.
 It might mean that you just have an interesting adventure idea to run at a show.
-Maybe a small sub-plot using NPCs or events detailed in published Mark of Heroes adventures inspired you to build an adventure that will dazzle players and add depth to the campaign as a whole.
-Even still, it might mean that you have a favorite adventure from a published source that you twiddle with to fit into the Eberron setting and Mark of Heroes campaign to create a fun and exciting five-hour session without hours upon hours of work.
+Maybe a small sub-plot using NPCs or events detailed in published adventures inspired you to build an adventure that will dazzle players and add depth to the campaign as a whole.
+Even still, it might mean that you have a favorite adventure from a published source that you twiddle with to fit into the Eberron setting and campaign to create a fun and exciting five-hour session without hours upon hours of work.
 The choice is yours.
 The story is yours.
 Have fun with it!

 When Do I Run?

 A new DM's Mark packet shows up in the RPGA ordering database almost every month.
 You can run DM's Mark adventures at any kind of RPGA event: conventions, game days, retail events, or home events.
-At the end of the month, the DM's Mark retires, and you can start making plans to run or play the next one.
+After the designated period, the DM's Mark retires, and you can start making plans to run or play the next one.

 Each DM's Mark adventure is its own unique scenario in the database.
 You can run numerous DM's Mark adventures each month, but players can only play a given DM's Mark once.
 For instance, when DMH2 was released in March, as a DM you could run DM's Mark adventures associated with that packet throughout the month of March.
 As a player, you could only play one occurrence of DMH-2 even if your DM prepared a number of different adventures or you know a different DM running the same DM's Mark.